 You can create a virtual stream as a child of any stream type - main, development, release, or another virtual stream.
-The virtual stream takes the behavior of its parent stream type (that is, a virtual stream created as a child of a main stream acts like a main stream, and a virtual stream created as a child of a development stream acts like a development stream).
+The virtual stream takes the behavior of its parent stream type (that is, a virtual stream created as a child of a main stream acts like a main stream, and a virtual stream created as a child of a development stream).